-The directors owned shares in the funds as of December 31, 2018 as shown in the table below.
-Because Ms. Cheesman, Mr. Gupta and Ms. Jenkins were not directors as of December 31, 2018, they are not included in the table.
+The directors owned shares in the funds as of December 31, 2019 as shown in the table below.

 Name of Director

-Jonathan S. Thomas Thomas W. Bunn Barry Fink
+Jonathan S. Thomas Thomas W. Bunn Chris H. Cheesman Barry Fink

-Dollar Range of Equity Securitie s in the Funds:
+Dollar Range of Equity Se curities in the Funds:

-VP Balanced A A A
+VP Balanced A A A A

-VP Capital Appreciation A A A
+VP Capital Appreciation A A A A

-VP Growth A A A
+VP Growth A A A A

-VP Income & Growth A A A
+VP Income & Growth A A A A

-VP International A A A
+VP International A A A A

-VP Large Company Value A A A
+VP Large Company Value A A A A

-VP Mid Cap Value A A A
+VP Mid Cap Value A A A A

-VP Ultra A A A
+VP Ultra A A A A

-VP Value A A A
+VP Value A A A A

-Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen by Director in Family of Investment Companies E E E
+Aggregate Dollar Range of Equity Securities in all Registered Investment Companies Overseen by Director in Family of Investment Companies E E E E